Jehovah's Witnesses congregational discipline: Reproof

-Disfellowshipping
+Shunning

 All members are expected to abide by the beliefs and moral standards of Jehovah's Witnesses.
-Serious violations of these requirements can result in disfellowshipping (similar to excommunication) and subsequent shunning if not deemed repentant.
-When a judicial committee decides that a baptized Witness has committed a serious sin and is unrepentant, the person is disfellowshipped.
+Serious violations of these requirements can result in removal from the congregation (similar to excommunication) and subsequent shunning if not deemed repentant.
+For many years, the practice was referred to as "disfellowshipping"; however, the term was discontinued in 2024, and is instead referred to as removal from the congregation.
+When an elder committee decides that a baptized Witness has committed a serious sin and is unrepentant, the person is removed.
 A person who believes that a serious error in judgment has been made may appeal the decision.
-Requests for appeal must be made in writing and within seven days of the decision of the judicial committee.
-At such time, they may use other local elders or elders from nearby congregations.
-Their shunning policy is based on their interpretation of scriptures such as 1 Corinthians 5:11–13; Matthew 18:15–17; and 2 John 9–11.
-Witness literature states that avoiding interaction with disfellowshipped former adherents helps to:
+Requests for appeal must be made in writing and within seven days of the decision of the committee.
+At such times, they may use other local elders or elders from nearby congregations.
+Their policy is based on their interpretation of scriptures such as 1 Corinthians 5:11–13; Matthew 18:15–17; and 2 John 9–11.
+Witness literature states that avoiding interaction with former adherents helps to: